20rosenberga/NHRHRepo/Challenges/Challenge4/challenge.md

 The user should only be able to choose a single item from the list.
 If the item exceeds the balance of their wallet, then they cannot buy it.

+Make sure you print the user's remaining money to the screen afterwards.

 Good luck!